Discrimination against LGBTQ people in Southeast Asia

 Discrimination against LGBTQ+ individuals is defined as the enactment of policies as well as negative behaviours against a group of people based on the fact that they identify with the LGBTQ+ community.

 Prejudice against the LGBTQ+ community is often the consequence of stigmas, such as people pathologising attraction to people of the same gender, and heteronormative values, for example, believing that all people should find a spouse of the opposite gender and build a family with them to be considered an acceptable member of society.

-Southeast Asia includes the countries of Singapore, Malaysia, Indonesia, the Philippines, Laos, Thailand, Vietnam, Brunei, Cambodia, Myanmar, and Eanewmst Timor.
+Southeast Asia includes the countries of Singapore, Malaysia, Indonesia, the Philippines, Laos, Thailand, Vietnam, Brunei, Cambodia, Myanmar, and East Timor.
 Within Southeast Asia, there is a vast spectrum of attitudes towards the LGBTQ+ community.
 In countries such as Thailand, Vietnam, and the Philippines, people are generally more accepting of LGBTQ+ individuals, whereas they are perceived more negatively in countries such as Indonesia and Malaysia.